 - NOTE 1: Special instructions are displayed during the installation that may require appropriate action, such as video card installation and configuration.
-Follow the on-screen instructions until the installation script completes. - NOTE 2: The installation script will prompt you to accept or reject the End User License Agreement.
-You can view the agreement by entering "v" at the prompt. - NOTE 3: While the messages displayed during RedHawk installation appear to indicate that package downloading is occurring, no actual network access is performed when using the RedHawk DVD. - NOTE 4: It is normal for the installation the script to appear to be stalled near the end of installation.
-It is performing several background operations that are required and the script must not be interrupted. - NOTE 5: Near the end of installation you may be presented with dialogs indicating that the system cannot get an exclusive lock on the packaging backend.
-These dialogs are erroneous and may be closed and ignored.
+Follow the on-screen instructions until the installation script completes. - NOTE 2: If you choose to install an optional graphics package on a 32-bit system, it may be necessary to add vmalloc=192M to the kernel's grub command line in the system's /etc/grub.conf file in order for graphics to start properly. - NOTE 3: The installation script will prompt you to accept or reject the End User License Agreement.
+You can view the agreement by entering "v" at the prompt. - NOTE 4: While the messages displayed during RedHawk installation appear to indicate that package downloading is occurring, no actual network access is performed when using the RedHawk DVD.

-5. The following messages will be displayed once all RedHawk package installation has completed successfully.
+- NOTE 5: It is normal for the installation the script to appear to be stalled near the end of installation.
+It is performing several background operations that are required and the script must not be interrupted. - NOTE 6: Near the end of installation you may be presented with dialogs indicating that the system cannot get an exclusive lock on the packaging backend.
+These dialogs are erroneous and may be closed and ignored. - 5.
+The following messages will be displayed once all RedHawk package installation has completed successfully.